 The charter of the compensation committee grants the compensation committee full access to all books, records, facilities and personnel of Progyny.
 In addition, under its charter, the compensation committee has the authority to obtain, at our expense, advice and assistance from compensation consultants and legal, accounting or other outside advisors and other external resources that the compensation committee considers necessary or appropriate in the performance of its duties.
 The compensation committee has direct responsibility for the oversight of the work of any consultants or advisers engaged for the purpose of advising the compensation committee.
 In particular, the compensation committee has the authority to retain compensation consultants to assist in its evaluation of executive and director compensation, including the authority to approve the consultant's reasonable fees and other retention terms.
 The compensation committee also may form and delegate authority to one or more subcommittees consisting of one or more members of our board of directors (whether or not he, she or they are on the compensation committee) to the extent allowed under applicable law and stock exchange listing requirements.
-Although the compensation committee may act on any issue that has been delegated to the chair of the compensation committee or a subcommittee, doing so will not limit or restrict future action by the chair of the compensation committee or subcommittee on any matters delegated to it.
-Any action or decision of the chair of the compensation committee or a subcommittee will be presented to the full compensation committee at its next scheduled meeting.
+Although the compensation committee may act on any issue that has been delegated to the chair of the compensation committee or a subcommittee or as subcommittee or any matters delegated to it.
+Any action or decision of the chair of the compensation committee will be presented to the full compensation committee at its next scheduled meeting.